katzenpost/docs/drafts/mix_plugin_subscription.rst

 These commands are serialized and sent between the katzenpost client and server (aka Provider) via Sphinx packet encapsulation.

-FIXME: The client's mixnet message to the server is actually a Sphinx packet whose last hop would contain the "subscribe" command defined above, encapsulating the subscription identifier.
-Correct?

 * Katzenpost client to katzenpost server

   - fetch(spool_id, last_message_id, SURBs)

+Note the client's fetch message to the server application plugin is encapsulated in a Sphinx packet whose last hop would contain the "subscribe" command defined above, encapsulating the subscription identifier as described above in section 4.
+The fetch command is serialized into the Sphinx packet payload.

 * Katzenpost server to katzenpost client: